GYM RULES

 Coaches walk around and help the class while drilling.
 If you are drilling and your partner is struggling, ask a coach for help.

-BLUE BELTS CAN HELP IF ASKED BY A COACH.
+BLUE BELTS CAN HELP IF ASKED TO DO SO BY A COACH.
 Otherwise shut the fu#k up.

 DURING CLASS INSTRUCTION ONLY DRILL THE TECHNIQUE SHOWN